Prancing Queens

-"Prancing Queens" is the tenth episode of the seventh season of RuPaul's Drag Race.
+"Prancing Queens" is the tenth episode of the seventh season of the American television series RuPaul's Drag Race.
 It originally aired on May 4, 2015.
-Rachael Harris and Alyssa Milano are guest judges.
+The episode's main challenge tasks the contestants with performing choreography in pairs to "mash-ups" of different dance styles.
+Rachael Harris and Alyssa Milano are guest judges, and dancer Kym Johnson also makes a guest appearance to assist the contestants with choreography.
 The episode was directed by Nick Murray.
+Katya and Violet Chachki win the main challenge.
+Trixie Mattel is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Ginger Minj to "Show Me Love" (1990) by Robin S.